DeepSmeag/commonMLalgorithms/README.md

 ## Have a look at it and see if anything is of help

+Remember to use the "commonMLalgs" environment (see [envTutorial](envTutorial.txt)) to run the notebooks

 ***

 #### Here is a list of contents, updated as I go and add more things